Amorolfine 5% Nail Lacquer

 Amorolfine 5% Nail Lacquer for fungal nail infections

 Fungal nail infections can often be unsightly and cause thickening, discoloration and pain of the nail and surrounding area.
 Amorolfine 5% nail lacquer is a suitable anti-fungal treatment for adults which can clear fungal infections of fingernails in just 6 months, and toenail infections in just 9 months.

 Amorolfine 5% nail lacquer is available to buy online from Medicine Direct following a consultation with one of our UK prescribers.

 Amorolfine is an antifungal medicine and the active ingredient contained in the nail lacquer.

 You need a prescription to buy Amorolfine 5% nail lacquer.

 What is Amorolfine 5% nail lacquer used to treat?

-Amorolfine nail varnish is used to treat fungal nail infections.
-It works by stopping the production of ergosterol, which is a chemical in fungus that causes nail infections to occur.
-When ergosterol is not being produced, the fungus's cells breakdown and the fungus can no longer continue to grow.
-The infection will clear as your nail grows out and eventually only your healthy nail will remain.
+Amorolfine works by stopping the production of ergosterol, which is a chemical in fungus that causes nail infections to occur.
+When ergosterol is not being produced, the fungus's cells break down and the fungus can no longer continue to grow.
+The infection will clear as your nail grows out, and eventually only healthy new nail will remain.

 What if I stop using it?